tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

 ---
-title: mindset new psychology of success by Carol summary wip
+title: mindset new psychology of success by Carol summary
 date: "2022-07-25T22:12:03.284Z"
 description: "mindset new psychology of success by Carol summary"
 tags: ["parenting"]
 ---

-# todo

-- update little big things
-- update readwise

 # take-aways
 - ![2 mindsets](./Carol-Dweck-Two-Mindsets.jpg)